 Johannesburg OR Tambo International Airport (JNB)Opens external site in a new window.
 Is the busiest airport on the continent of Africa and is situated in the Kempton Park district of Johannesburg, South Africa.
 It is located 23 km north-west of the city centre and 46 km south of Pretoria city centre.

-Passengers on Qantas flights from Johannesburg are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+All passengers flying from Johannesburg are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas

 Fly with Qantas and enjoy a comfortable journey from take-off to touch down.